wizmo2/squeezelite-esp32/README.md

 ```
 <gpio>=Vcc|GND|amp[:1|0]|ir|jack[:0|1]|green[:0|1]|red[:0|1]|spkfault[:0|1][,<repeated sequence for next GPIO>]
 ```
-You can define the defaults for jack, spkfault leds at compile time but nvs parameter takes precedence except for well-known configurations where these are forced at runtime.
+You can define the defaults for jack, spkfault leds at compile time but nvs parameter takes precedence except for named configurations ((SqueezeAMP, Muse ...) where these are forced at runtime.
 **Note that gpio 36 and 39 are input only and cannot use interrupt.
 When set to jack or speaker fault, a 100ms polling checks their value but that's expensive**

 ### GPIO expanders